opensearch-project/documentation-website/_opensearch/snapshots/snapshot-management.md

 ## Concurrency

-Inside one SM policy, we design SM to not support concurrent snapshot operations which may degrade the cluster if there are too many.
-Snapshot operations, creation or deletion, are performed asynchronously, and until the previous operation finishes, SM won't start a new operation.
+An SM policy does not support concurrent snapshot operations, since too many such operations may degrade the cluster.
+Snapshot operations (creation or deletion) are performed asynchronously: SM does not start a new operation until the previous operation finishes.

 We don't recommend creating several SM policies with the same schedule and overlapping indices in one cluster, because it leads to concurrent snapshot creation on same indices and hinders performance.
 {: .warning }